 The general education courses and pre-major courses offered at the institutions that comprise The University of North Carolina and the North Carolina Community College System are similar in intended outcomes and competencies, and so, transferable between institutions.
 The general education requirements of the receiving institutions remain in effect for all students not participating in this comprehensive articulation agreement; any upper-division general education requirements and graduation requirements remain unaffected by this agreement.
-Institution-wide, lower-division general education courses in each baccalaureate major.
+Institution-wide, lower-division general education requirements serve as the starting point for determining specific general education courses in each baccalaureate major.
 The specific lower-level courses required for each major are the subject of the pre-majors developed by joint discipline committees.
 The purpose and history are provided in Appendix B.